mcastling/mcastling.github.io/NUItutorials/NUIoverview.md

 This overview provides an introduction to NUI and the DALi animation framework.

-NUI  - Natural User Interface.
+NUI  - Natural User Interface
 DALi - Dynamic Animation Library

 NUI is a C# interface to the original DALi graphics library.